What we discovered about running online training

 What did we learn? – it’s about interaction!

 We learned that interaction is critical.
 That can’t be overemphasized.
 But it takes a lot of effort to do online!

 Interaction online isn’t the same as face-to-face.
 We learned that most people don’t want their cameras on for the full session.
 They don’t want to be scrutinized by other people all the time.
 For others, their home broadband speed meant that video just didn’t work, and some even had their camera disabled by their company’s IT department!

 Not having video reduces the ability to interact quickly and build rapport.

 We are all used to reading body language face-to-face, but this isn’t as easy online.
 You have to develop a new skill of reading “digital body language.”
 This takes on board several different factors.
 Noting how quickly or often people respond to questions, looking at the “inactivity monitor” built into the platforms, and many other aspects.
 It’s not the same, but you can start to get a feel for what the people in the session think as things go along.

 There is another reason that it’s hard for the instructor.
 In a room, there is a natural reflection of energy from the people that are there.
 As with a stand-up comedian, the audience interacts and responds.
 You can see them and gauge how things are going – to steer and adapt your delivery.
 At Product Focus, we all have skills at this after years of interacting face-to-face.
 But this isn’t there online, so it is very draining.
 It can feel like you are delivering into a void at times.

-But every group is different, and for these reasons, it’s even more important to adapt the delivery style for the online experience.
-One thing we did is regularly call delegates by their names and ask them for their experiences with a specific issue.
-Our delegates love learning from the experiences of their peers and it keeps everyone on their feet to be ready to share their thoughts and it makes for a more engaging experience.
+But every group is different, so it’s even more important to adapt the delivery style for the online experience.
+We regularly call delegates by their names and ask them for their experiences with a specific issue.
+Our delegates love learning from the experiences of their peers, and it keeps everyone on their feet to be ready to share their thoughts, and it makes for a more engaging experience.